z-open/zerv-sync/README.md

 This prevents from having notifications sent to servers which are not connected to any user of the notified tenant and save network, memory and cpu resources.

 However, it might be sometimes useful to notify all servers then the zerv.onChange of all servers will receive the data even though they might not be handling the tenant.

+Internally, notifications using this parameter are using a different redis channel which all zerv servers subscribe to.

 ### Zerv farm